open-compass/MiroFlow/docs/mkdocs/docs/tool_python.md

 **Features:**
 - Automatic retry mechanism

+---

 ### `download_file_from_sandbox_to_local(sandbox_id: str, sandbox_file_path: str, local_filename: str = None)`

 Download files from sandbox to local system for processing by other tools.

+!!! tip "Inter-tool Communication"
     Other MCP tools (such as visual question answering) cannot access files in a sandbox.
 Therefore, this tool should be called when the agent wants other tools to analyze files in the sandbox.

 **Parameters:**
 - `sandbox_id`: ID of the sandbox